 The Juvenile Alternative Services Program (JASP) is designed to address more involved cases, such as repeat misdemeanor and some felony offender cases.
 It also addresses cases where the offender is in need of services such as counseling or drug abuse assessment.
-A is conducted by a hearing Arbitrator/Hearing Officer and sanctions are issued.
+A hearing conducted by Arbitrator/Hearing Officer and sanctions are issued.
 The Hearing Officers/Arbitrators are volunteers who complete 25 hours of training in Juvenile Justice Procedures and Sanction Philosophy.
 They must also complete a minimum of six hours of in-service training each year.